 One way to mitigate this is to have a breathable barrier between the mask and your skin, such as a mask slip.
 My team has created a mask slip, where you can put in your surgical mask.
 This allows the mask to be reused and it wicks sweat away.
 The material used is hypoallergenic and the mask slip can help reduce the risk of developing occlusion acne.

 The reusable, washable Lyosilk Mask Slip is designed and created by the Dr.TWL Biomaterials Team to help protect and prolong the lifespan of your surgical mask.
-It provides a cooling, sweat-wicking, breathable layer against skin to prevent skin irritation due to prolonged surgical mask wear.Tags: Cosmeceuticals, Skincare, Sun Protection
+It provides a cooling, sweat-wicking, breathable layer against skin to prevent skin irritation due to prolonged surgical mask wear.Tags: ~All Topics, Cosmeceuticals, Skincare, Sun Protection